Where to Stand in the Batters Box

 Mix up outside and inside toss locations.

 Discourage stepping away from the plate to clear room.
-Instead, ask the hitter to try to hit the inside pitch more out in front of their body.
-And keep hands tight to the body as they do so.
+Instead, ask the hitter to make contact with the inside pitch on the sweet spot and more out in front of their body; focus on keeping hands tight to their body as they do so.

 In sum, we would like the position in the box to accomplish two hitting goals: